Register for updates and follow @NatCapForum on twitter to find out about the next World Forum on Natural Capital, 26-27 November 2015 in Edinburgh.

 A revolution is taking place in how businesses and governments account for natural capital.

-The inaugural World Forum on Natural Capital was the first major global conference on natural capital.
-It built on the significant private sector interest shown at the United Nations Earth Summit in Rio in June 2012 and the many developments that have taken place since.
+The World Forum on Natural Capital is the first major global conference dedicated to natural capital.
+It builds on the significant private sector interest shown at the United Nations Earth Summit in Rio in June 2012 and the many developments that have taken place since.

 WHY ATTEND IN 2015?